Support for up to 24 Language Sound Effects

-The SATR3 laser tag system has more than 11,000 sound effects / voice-overs.
+The SATR3 laser tag system has more than 18,000+ sound effects/voice-overs.

 The ability to have the laser tag equipment interact with gamers in their local language is vital to an operator's success.
-Not only does the SATR laser tag system issue sound effects in 20 of the world's most widely spoken languages, it also offers four variations on English (with different accents and semantics) and a language-free "arcade" sound scheme.
+Not only does the SATR laser tag system issue sound effects in more than 20 language schemes, including the world's most widely spoken languages, but it also offers four variations on English (with different accents and semantics) and a language-free "arcade" sound scheme.
 In addition, the voice-over sound effects can be customized at point of manufacture.

 The languages offered in the SATR3 system are stored on a high-powered 16 GIG Sound Card.
 They are:

 The "Arcade" sound scheme is an innovation in laser tag SFX.
 The Arcade sound scheme plays musical sound effects instead of spoken words and therefore is language-free.
-In other works it is independent of a specific language so can be used anywhere in the world. the Arcade sound scheme has sound effects consistent with classic fast action arcade games.
+In other words, it is independent of a specific language so it can be used anywhere in the world.
+The Arcade sound scheme has sound effects consistent with classic fast-action arcade games.
 Remember Pinball sounds?
-The emphasis with Arcade sound scheme is on fun.
+The emphasis of the Arcade sound scheme is on the fun.

-Ideal for Family Entertainment Centers, Tourist Resorts and Summer Camp our laser tag system has a soundscape called 'Arcade'.
-Rather than the standard word cues for game play actions the new Arcade SFX offer a set of intuitive sonic elements just like sounds from a retro pinball parlor.
+Ideal for Family Entertainment Centers, Tourist Resorts, and Summer Camp our laser tag system has a soundscape called 'Arcade'.
+Rather than the standard word cues for gameplay actions, the new Arcade SFX offers a set of intuitive sonic elements just like sounds from a retro pinball parlor.

-"We are really excited by the launch of SATR, in particular the new Arcade sound scheme which we believe is set to be the game-changing innovation in live gaming this year,” said Nicole Lander, Co-Founder of Battlefield Sports.
+"We are really excited by the launch of SATR, particularly the new Arcade sound scheme which we believe is set to be the game-changing innovation in live gaming this year,” said Nicole Lander, Co-Founder of Battlefield Sports.

-“We believe our customers will love the new software update as it brings a new and exciting dimension to laser games for live action role-play fans around the world,” said Nicole.
+“We believe our customers will love the new software update as it brings a new and exciting dimension to laser games for live-action role-play fans worldwide,” said Nicole.